How to Take Payments on NICE CXone: Secure Payment Processing

 Payment Links

-Customer is on a call managed by CXone — connected to a live agent or a virtual agent powered by CXone SmartAssist.
+1. The call proceeds on CXone as normal, connected to a live agent or a virtual agent powered by CXone SmartAssist.

-**Transaction is processed.** Shuttle routes the captured card data to the merchant's configured payment gateway — any of the 40+ supported PSPs.
-The transaction is authorised in real time.
+4. **Transaction is processed.** Shuttle routes to the configured PSP, any of 30+ supported gateways, and the transaction is authorised in real time.

 Multi-PSP Support

-BPO operations serve multiple end clients, each with their own merchant account and gateway.
+• BPO operations serve multiple end clients, each with their own merchant account and gateway.
 Client A processes through Worldpay, Client B through Adyen, Client C through Checkout.com.
-Shuttle routes each transaction to the correct gateway based on the client configuration, all through a single integration.
+Shuttle routes each transaction to the correct gateway based on the client configuration.

-Multinational enterprises need different gateways for different regions.
+• Multinational enterprises need different gateways for different regions.
 UK payments route to one processor, European payments to another, North American payments to a third.
-Shuttle handles region-based routing natively.
+Shuttle handles region-based routing.

 PCI Compliance

-With Shuttle handling payment capture, card data never enters your CXone environment.
-Your telephony systems, call recordings, agent desktops, CRM integrations, and network infrastructure are completely out of PCI scope.
+Because the card is captured in the secure Twilio Pay call, card data never enters your CXone environment.
+Your telephony systems, call recordings, agent desktops, CRM integrations, and network infrastructure stay out of PCI scope, keeping you on the lighter **SAQ-A** path.
+Full compliance documentation, including the AOC scope, is in the security docs.

 For CXone deployments in regulated industries (insurance, financial services, healthcare, utilities), this scope reduction is often a procurement requirement.
 Buyers want documented evidence that card data is handled exclusively by a PCI-certified third party, not by the contact centre infrastructure.